samanth4caballer0/HOI_taskPriority/README.md

 To run the simulation using the provided commands, follow these steps:

-1. Launch the Stonefish Simulation in ArUco+ Rviz :
+1. Launch the Stonefish Simulation + Rviz :
    ```bash
    roslaunch hoi_taskpriority hoi.launch
    ```